 Rhinophyma

 Rhinophyma is essentially severe rosacea in the nose area.
 Rosacea affects the nose more in men and the cheeks more in women, which makes men much more likely to get rhinophyma than women.
-However, rhinophyma has not been shown to be connected to alcohol use, and calling rhinophyma an “alcoholic nose” is not medically correct.
+Rhinophyma has not been shown to be connected to alcohol use, and calling rhinophyma an “alcoholic nose” is not medically correct.

 Signs of Rhinophyma